If you are spending your hard-earned money on a well-deserved break, what do you do if your holiday is ruined by building work?

 This should help improve your stay, but this will also depend on how extensive these building works are.

-See what the noise is like if you are sitting beside the swimming pool.
+See what the noise levels are like if you are sitting beside the swimming pool.
 Are the noise and dust affecting your stay?

 Just be aware that I have heard many cases when guests have been asked to pay more to move rooms or hotels, which should not happen if these works were not made known to the holidaymaker before travelling.